 4. Once your egg have chilled, chop it into small pieces.
 Eggs are not commonly used in chicken salad which is why I have it as an optional ingredient.
 I like eggs in my salad but you may not so you can definitely leave it out if you like.

-5. Now it’s time to combine everything so add your chicken to a mixing bowl, then stir in your seasonings, and give it a nice stir.
+5. Now it’s time to combine everything so add your chicken to a mixing bowl, then stir in your seasonings.

 6. Follow that up by stirring in your vegetables and eggs.